onfido/tzu/README.md

 end
 ```

-The Tzu::Sequence provides a DSL for executing them in sequence:
+Tzu::Sequence provides a DSL for executing them in sequence:

 ```ruby
 class ProclaimMyImportance